 The manager or employee in a Conflict of Interest situation may not act or intervene as a representative of the Entity in that context.
-He/she may not take part in the decision-making process in which the Conflict of Interest arises (either as an employee of the Entity or in the context of extra-professional functions or mandates when the decision concerns the Entity).
+The individual must not take part in the decision-making process in which the Conflict of Interest arises (either as an employee of the Entity or in the context of extra-professional functions or mandates when the decision concerns the Entity).
+In this case, the Legal and Compliance Director of the Entity may have the employee concerned sign a document setting out the actions taken in the management of the Conflict of Interest.
+This document will be uploaded to E-Comply after it has been signed.